-In December 2021, we initiated study activities in a Phase 2a, randomized, multicenter, double-blind, placebocontrolled trial to investigate the efficacy, safety, tolerability, pharmacokinetics and pharmacodynamics of zunsemetinib (50 mg twice daily) in subjects with moderate to severe hidradenitis suppurativa (ATI-450-HS-201).
-This trial will consist of a 12-week treatment period and a 30-day follow-up period, and will seek to enroll approximately 70 subjects in the United States.
+In December 2021, we initiated a Phase 2a, randomized, multicenter, double-blind, placebo-controlled trial to investigate the efficacy, safety, tolerability, pharmacokinetics and pharmacodynamics of zunsemetinib (50 mg twice daily) in subjects with moderate to severe hidradenitis suppurativa (ATI-450-HS-201).
+This trial consists of a 12-week treatment period and a 30-day follow-up period.
 The primary endpoint is the change in inflammatory nodule and abscess count at week 12.
-We expect topline data in the first half of 2023.
+The trial has completed enrollment with 95 subjects randomized in the United States.
+We expect topline data in March of 2023.